Best Deodorant For Sweating And Sweat Control

 What is sweat?

 Sweat is your body’s in-built air conditioning unit and is essential for good health.
-Your 4 million sweat glands enable you to maintain a safe body temperature and to release sodium (salt).
+Your 4 million sweat glands enable you to maintain a safe body temperature and release sodium (salt).
 You most commonly feel this in your underarms, feet and palms.
 Sweat is a clear, odourless liquid.
 It only smells and releases BO ( Body Odour) as we know it when it reacts with bacteria at the surface.